 The syntax of this Python function contains range start, stop, step.
 All the arguments such as start, stop, and step accepts positive or Negative integers.

 - Start(optional) – Starting position number.
-If you omit this, it will start from 0.
+If you omit this, the range will start from 0.

-- Stop – A value before this number will be the end value.
+- Stop – A value before this number is the end value.
 For example, (1, 10) print values from 1 to 9.

 Python range examples

-The following list of Python range function examples generate a sequence of numbers from the given starting point to stop point using the specified steps.
-To display the more number of items in a single statement, it can be possible by assigning the output to a iterable.
+The following list of examples generates a sequence of numbers from the given starting point to the stop point using the specified steps.
+To display a more number of items in a single statement, it can be possible by assigning the output to an iterable.